SamSweere/Covid19-News-Analysis/notes/decisions.md

 We need to get rid of newlines and all kinds of punctuation

 Seems like our text has some form of non-standard encoding, like typographic quotes and such.
+We reomove all non-unicode things
+We add the names of major news outlets and the like to the list of stopwords